flocto/flocto.github.io-archive/content/writeups/2023/UIUCTF/UIUCTF-Writeups.md

 X &= T
 \end{align}
 $$

+This method is a bit different since instead of modifying $X$ to become $T$ like I did in my original solution, we modify our entire circuit to cancel out $M$ while still creating X beforehand (but as you can see the math results in the same statevector).

 Anyway, I hope you had as much fun reading these writeups as I did originally solving these challenges :)